jrladd/CIS397-networks/index.md

       url: "/policies/"
     - label: "Sakai"
       url: "https://sakai.washjeff.edu"
-excerpt: "CIS 241.
+excerpt: "CIS 397.
 Washington & Jefferson College.
 Spring 2023."
 ---

-**Meeting Time: TR 9-10:45am**
+**Meeting Time: TR 12:50-2:35pm**

 Dr. Ladd's Student Drop-In Hours: T 11am-12pm & W 1-3pm in TECH 201
 or email for appointment, <jladd@washjeff.edu>

 ## Course Description

-From social media to the James Webb telescope, from Shakespeare's plays to the U.S. Census, data is being collected all around us, all the time.
-How can we make sense of these near-constant streams of information?

-This course will attempt to answer this question by introducing the concepts and practices involved in data analysis: data collection and preparation, exploratory analysis, and prediction and classification.
-Using the programming language Python and other industry-standard tools, we will practice ways of working with data from simple summary statistics to advanced machine learning models.
-At each step of the way, we'll discuss how to approach data analysis critically and ethically.
-And we'll explore data sets from a wide range of fields and disciplines, including sociology, ecology, business, film, and history.
+What do your brain's neurons, Google's search algorithm, an ant colony, and the characters on House of the Dragon all have in common?
+They can all be described with networks.
+In this project-based course on network analysis, you'll develop the foundational skills of this advanced data analysis topic as you apply network models and techniques to a wide variety of domains and disciplines.
+You'll also learn to use popular network software and to analyze networks with code.
+You will extend your programming and modeling skills in this course as you learn the ropes of this special kind of data analysis.

 ## Learning Goals